google/oss-fuzz/README.md

     If this is not you or address differs from VCS, an informal e-mail verification will be required.
     This e-mail will also be publicly listed in our [Projects](docs/projects.md) page.
-- once accepted by an oss-fuzz project member, follow the [New Library Guide](docs/new_library.md) to write the code.
+- once accepted by an oss-fuzz project member, follow the [New Target Guide](docs/new_target.md) to write the code.